JRJurman/AudioMonitor/README.md

+AudioMonitor

-AudioMonitor - AV Muter that is triggered by extended periods of loud input from the microphone Created by Jesse R Jurman
+AV Muter that is triggered by extended periods of loud input from the microphone Created by Jesse R Jurman and Ethan H Jurman

 This program is facilated by 2 scripts:
     - AVMuter.py  | A python script (2.x or 3.x) that generates the black screen, countdown, and image